 I have yet to discover who took this photo – but will keep working on this one.
-Would be good also to know when this little cellar was last used commercially.
+It would be good also to know when this little cellar was last used commercially.

 My version taken … 19th July 2010

 I am presuming this view will change with the electrification of the rail network in Stage 2 of that project.

 View from Great North Road with other Corban’s building in behind.